-Subsector(s) -

-Type of Obligation: National Treatment.
-Senior Management and Board of Directors

-Sri Lanka reserves the right to adopt or maintain any measure in relation to acquisition or usage of land in Sri Lanka, including the development or usage of land or the type of activities which may be conducted on land in accordance with its laws and policies relating to land zoning, land usage, urban planning, development control, conservation, and preservation, environmental protection, nature reserves, and national parks.
+Sector All Sectors Subsector(s) - Industry Classification - Level of Government All levels Type of Obligation National Treatment Senior Management and Board of Directors Description of Measure Sri Lanka reserves the right to adopt or maintain any measure in relation to acquisition or usage of land in Sri Lanka, including the development or usage of land or the type of activities which may be conducted on land in accordance with its laws and policies relating to land zoning, land usage, urban planning, development control, conservation, and preservation, environmental protection, nature reserves, and national parks.
 However, a foreign national or a domestic incorporated company with majority foreign shareholding may lease or hire land and own apartments.

-- Land (Restrictions on Alienation) Act No. 38 of 2014

-- Land Acquisition Act No. 9 of 1950

-- Land Grants (Special Provisions) Act No. 43 of 1979

-- Land Development Ordinance No. 19 of 1935

-- Land Resumption Ordinance No. 4 of 1887

-- State Lands Ordinance No. 8 of 1947 - State Lands Encroachments Ordinance No. 12 of 1840 - State Lands (Recovery of Possession) Act No. 7 of 1979 - Mahaweli Authority of Sri Lanka Act No. 23 of 1979 - National Environmental Act No. 56 of 1988 - Urban Development Projects (Special Provisions) Act No. 2 of 1980 - Fauna and Flora Protection Ordinance No. 2 of 1937 and their subsequent amendments, subsidiary legislation, regulations, and orders.
+Source of Measure - Land (Restrictions on Alienation) Act No. 38 of 2014 - Land Acquisition Act No. 9 of 1950 - Land Grants (Special Provisions) Act No. 43 of 1979 - Land Development Ordinance No. 19 of 1935 - Land Resumption Ordinance No. 4 of 1887 - State Lands Ordinance No. 8 of 1947 - State Lands Encroachments Ordinance No. 12 of 1840 - State Lands (Recovery of Possession) Act No. 7 of 1979 - Mahaweli Authority of Sri Lanka Act No. 23 of 1979 - National Environmental Act No. 56 of 1988 - Urban Development Projects (Special Provisions) Act No. 2 of 1980 - Fauna and Flora Protection Ordinance No. 2 of 1937 and their subsequent amendments, subsidiary legislation, regu lations s, and orders.

+Sector All sectors

+Sub-Sector -

+Industry Classification -

+Level of Government All levels

-Type of Obligation: National Treatment.
-Most Favoured Nation Treatment.
+Type of Obligation National Treatment

+Most Favoured Nation Treatment

 Senior Management and Board of Directors

-Sri Lanka reserves the right to adopt or maintain any measure with respect to:
+Description of Measure Sri Lanka reserves the right to adopt or maintain any measure

-- 1. devolution to the private sector of any investment in the exercise of government authority at the date of entry into force of this Agreement; - 2. the privatisation of an entity or asset owned wholly or partially by the government; and - 3. divestment of an asset through transfer or disposal of equity interests or assets owned wholly or partially by the government.
+with respect to:

+1. devolution to the private sector of any investment in the

+exercise of government authority at the date of entry into force

+of this Agreement;

+2. the privatisation of an entity or asset owned wholly or

+partially by the government; and

+3. divestment of an asset through transfer or disposal of equity

+interests or assets owned wholly or partially by the

+government.

-- Conversion of Public Corporation or Government Owned Business Undertakings into Public Companies Act No. 23 of 1987
+Source of Measure - Conversion of Public Corporation or Government Owned

+Business Undertakings into Public Companies Act No. 23 of

+1987

 - Companies Act No. 7 of 2007

 - Finance Act No. 38 of 1971

-and their subsequent amendments, subsidiary legislation, regulations, and orders.
+and their subsequent amendments, subsidiary legislation,

+regulations, and orders.